fnick851/vue-use-css/README.md

   <div v-bind="cssScope" class="my-root">
     <div class="inner-1">hi</div>
     <div class="inner-2">hello</div>
-    <button>click me</button>
+    <button id="the-btn">click me</button>
+    <a>link</a>
   </div>
 </template>
 ```

-The prrocessed CSS will be scoped to the element where you place the `v-bind="cssScope"` directive, based on a generated unique `data-` attribute.
+The CSS output will be scoped to the element where you place the `v-bind="cssScope"` directive, based on a generated unique `data-` attribute.

 Some setup allows you to import the content of a `.css` file as a string.
 So you could also use a separate CSS file if you want.

-If you write the CSS string in template literal, it is recommended to use an extension such as [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html) to add CSS syntax highlight.
+If you write the CSS string with template literal, it is recommended to use an extension such as [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html) to add CSS syntax highlight.